mcuneyttopbas/Order-Load-Business-Intelligence/README.md

 # Order & Load Business Intelligence v1

-This document presents the Order & Load BI Software in 4 main chapters under the headings of Introduction, Desktop User Application, Server Application and Data Modeling with
+This document presents the Order & Load BI Software in 4 main chapters under the headings of Introduction, Desktop User Application, Server Application and Data Modeling.
-MongoDB.
 It aims to enrich the content with Gifs and Screenshots.

-In order to make sense of the codes, it is important to have basic knowledge of Python, pymongo and pyqt5.
+In order to make sense of the codes, it is important to have basic knowledge of **Python**, **pymongo** and **pyqt5**.

-This project aims to contribute to the fields of user interface, artificial intelligence, data collection, data analysis, data management and digitization of business processes, rather than making commercial gains.
+This project aims to contribute to the fields of **user interface, artificial intelligence, data collection, data analysis, data management and digitization of business processes**, rather than making commercial gains.

 **Note** : Instead of saying "it could have been better this way or that way" many times in the document, I would like to state that I did not prepare much for the project in advance, it grew on its own as I added new features and I did it to enjoy it.
 Therefore, in order to see the result,